KEN R KNOPP

 A native Midwesterner now living in Mississippi, Ken R. Knopp has spent most of his life living in, and in love with the culture and history of America and the Old South.
 With a B.S. degree in Agricultural Communications from Michigan State University he makes no claims of academia nor of being a “historical scholar” but rather a “lifelong student” with a passion for 19th century history.
 An unreconstructed risk taker and adventurer, Knopp blended numerous business pursuits and experiences from his varied background including 25 years in professional rodeo, real world adventures with horses as a working cowboy; rodeo cowboy; PR Man; movie consultant, extra, stuntman, and as an historian and writer, combined with his love for military history, saddlery and reenacting to produce some groundbreaking studies of American saddles and horse equipment.
 His first book, CONFEDERATE SADDLES & HORSE EQUIPMENT is widely acclaimed to be the most comprehensive study of the saddles and horse equipment manufactured and used by the legendary Southern horsemen.
 His newest project, AMERICAN RIDING SADDLES, 1790-1920 published in 2018 has set the bar for comprehensive understanding of 19th century American riding saddles, horse culture and their place in our nation’s history.

 It was during this time that Ken’s long dormant interest in military history and the Civil War was reawakened and led him into artifact collecting, historical research, writing, reenactments and movies.
-Over the next several years Ken worked several movie projects including the ABC blockbuster TV Mini-Series “North & South”; “The Alamo: The Price of Freedom” – A State of Texas IMAX movie production (still shown at the Alamo); Another “movie from a book”, TV Mini-series about Custer at the Little Big Horn entitled, “Son of the Morning Star” and, the hugely successful, Academy award winning movie “Glory”.
-Other film projects have followed.
+Over the next several years Ken worked several movie projects including the ABC blockbuster TV Mini-Series “North & South”; “The Alamo: The Price of Freedom” – A State of Texas IMAX movie production (still shown at the Alamo); Another ABC “movie from a book”, TV Mini-series about Custer at the Little Big Horn entitled, “Son of the Morning Star” and, the hugely successful, Academy award winning movie “Glory”.
+Other film projects followed.

 BOOKS:

-- AMERICAN RIDING & WORK SADDLES (And Horse Culture) 1790 – 1920 (Available now!)
+- AMERICAN RIDING & WORK SADDLES (And Horse Culture) 1790 – 1920 (2018, Available now!)

 - CONFEDERATE SADDLES & HORSE EQUIPMENT (2001)